ohager/nanoflux/README.md

 From an architectural point of view, the main difference is that [Facebook's Flux implementation](https://github.com/facebook/flux) provides one central dispatcher, while __nanoflux__ supports also multiple dispatchers (if needed).
-Given that flexibility, it is possible to link multiple stores and multiple dispatchers, but I hardly doubt that this is a preferable scenario, as this can get quite messy.
-Nevertheless, it is also possible
+Given that flexibility, it is possible to link multiple stores and multiple dispatchers, but IMHO this would only be a preferable scenario for really large applications.
+Additionally, it is also possible
 (as a built in feature) to link stores easily, so they can notify each other on changes.

-For the sake of simplicity, __nanoflux__ supports a 'fluxy' way, which means, that a dispatcher provides actions directly.
+For more comfort, __nanoflux__ supports a 'fluxy' way, which means, that a dispatcher provides actions directly.
 This can be quite handy in less complex applications and reduces much of boilerplate code.
 Of course, __nanoflux__  supports the original concept with separated *ActionProvider*.

 The verbosity may be one of the 'weakest' aspects of Facebook's Flux: this is due to the fact, that Facebook provides the Dispatcher only.